-- Sense of Belonging
+- Sense of belonging.

-- Increased partnership working
+- Increased partnership working.

-- Community empowerment
+- Community empowerment.

-- Improved culture
+- Improved culture.

 - Higher loyalty and satisfaction from employees and our community.

-- Promotes inclusivity "Everyone is part of the team".
+- Promotion of inclusivity: 'Everyone is part of the team'.

-- Increased productivity and engagement across the District
+- Increased productivity and engagement across the District.

-WYP are proud of been 20th in the most inclusive companies list, we would like to enhance our position by continuing to forge even more effective relations with all key stakeholders moving forwards.
+WYP are proud to have ranked 20th in the most inclusive companies list.
+We would like to enhance our position, by continuing to forge even more effective relations, with all key stakeholders moving forwards.